-You might be thinking…."Oh boy, another curly hair product line…I have tried them all, what's this now?"
+You might be thinking…."Oh boy, another curly hair product line…I have tried them all, what's this one about?"

 1) Every ingredient used in any of our products passes our "Iraba Standard" test which rests on these 4 pillars:

-Now let's face it, we only know what we know, and as science evolves, new discoveries are made, and we must adapt.
+Now let's face it, we only know what we know, and as science evolves, new discoveries are made, so we must adapt.
 Yes, we also read the "reports" of new studies that come out every now and then, contradicting prior ones, and creating so much confusion!

 The good news is our team is proudly geeky and happy to read studies for fun, so you can sit back and know that we've done the digging on your behalf.
 That being said, we’re always looking for new information, so if you're into this stuff, feel free to reach out!
 Just know not to trust everything you read online.
 We prefer to scour scientific research-based content to support any claim.

 If any of this resonates, please subscribe to our Miss Iraba email updates, and get in touch.
 Give us feedback, or just say hello!
 Also, head over to the blog for lots more.

 -Team Iraba, the good people who continuously put in lots of work daily, to bring this cool idea (if we do say so ourselves) to life.